FAST FACTS: Selected Pain Assessment Tools

 - PURPOSE: Pain intensity rating scale useful for all older adults, including those with mild to moderate cognitive impairment.
 Some older adults will find this tool easy to use and may prefer it over the Numerical Rating Scale.
 This scale requires either verbal ability or the ability to point to the image on the scale that most closely represents their pain.

-- HOW TO USE: Say to the older adult something like - "I'd like you to tell me about the intensity of any pain you are having.
-I'm going to show you some pictures of some faces.
-The faces show how much pain or discomfort one is feeling.
-The face on the left shows no pain.
-Each face shows more and more pain up to the last face that shows the worst pain possible.
+- HOW TO USE: Say to the older adult something like - "I'd like you to tell me about much pain you are having.
+I'm going to show you pictures of some faces.
+These faces show how much pain or discomfort someone may be feeling.
+The face (#0) on the left shows no pain.
+Each face shows more and more pain up to the last face (#10) on the right that shows the worst pain possible.
 Point to the face that shows how bad your pain is right NOW.”

-- NOTE: This tool is not to be used by the Caregiver to look at your loved one’s facial expression and pick a face.
+- Note to caregiver: Do not look at your loved one’s facial expression and pick a face.
+Let them choose.

 PEG Scale Assessing Pain Intensity and Interference (Pain, Enjoyment, General Activity)

-- PURPOSE: Pain intensity rating scale.
-This scale requires either verbal ability or ability to point to the number that most closely represents their pain.
+- PURPOSE: Pain intensity rating scale that requires either verbal ability or ability to point to the number that most closely represents their pain.

-- WHO CAN USE: To assess pain intensity in persons who are able to self-report and use a numeric rating scale (NRS).
+- WHO CAN USE: To assess pain intensity in persons who are able to self-report and use a numeric rating scale.

 - HOW TO USE: Ask the three questions on the pain assessment tool then compute the PEG score as outlined below.

-- Computing the PEG Score: Add the three questions, then dived by three to get a mean score (out of 10) on overall impact of points.
+- Computing the PEG Score: Add the three questions, then divide by three to get an average score.

-- Using the PEG Score: The score is best used to track an individual’s changes over time.
-The initiation of therapy should result in the individual’s score decreasing over time.
+- Using the PEG Score: The score is best used to track changes in pain over time.
+Starting pain therapy (medication and/or nondrug therapies) should result in the score decreasing over time.

-- Select a pain assessment tool appropriate for you and use it each time you assess your pain.
+- Select a pain assessment tool appropriate for your loved one and use it each time you assess their pain.

-- Document pain information using a Pain Diary and review with your healthcare provider on a regular basis.
+- Document pain information using a Pain Diary and review with their healthcare provider on a regular basis.